NetzwergX/netzwergx.github.io/_posts/2013-02-21-setting-up-ts3-on-debian-6.md

-If you already have an active ts3 server somewhere else, you just need to copy over the `files/` directory inside the ts3 directory, and the `ts3server.sqlitedb` file, as well as your license file (should you use one).
-You can then just run the server using the start script, and it will work just as your old.
+If you already have an active ts3 server somewhere else, you just need to copy over the `files/` directory inside the ts3 directory and the `ts3server.sqlitedb` file as well as your license file (should you use one).
+Then you can tjust run the server using the start script and it will work just as your old one.

-This works regardless of your old ts3 version, I had an older version which was 32-bit and have now the current version in 64-bit, and no more work was needed.
+This works regardless of your old ts3 version.
+I had an older version, which was 32-bit and have now the current version in 64-bit - no further work was needed.

 This concludes this quick guide, I hope it was helpful.
 You can [leave comments by filing an issue